 Here’s what the reality of it looks like.
-Let’s say you’re in a particularly competitive real estate market and you’re looking in a house price point around $275,325 which in most markets is a very competitive price point.
+Let’s say you’re in a particularly competitive real estate market and you’re looking at a house price point around $275,325 which in most markets is a very competitive price point.
 Let’s say that your pre-approved and all you must work with for a $300,000 purchase price is $10,000 which is the 3 and a 1/2 percent down payment in this example.
-Closing costs on the size of a purchase were probably another $7,000 maybe $7,500 depending on the area in which you’re buying.
-Say you’ve made 5 or 6 offers and you keep losing because there’s multiple offers at prices around the $300,000 price point.
-Well the answer is don’t point the finger at the loan program because the issue is you can’t get into contract.
+Closing costs on the size of the purchase were probably another $7,000 maybe $7,500 depending on the area in which you’re buying.
+Say you’ve made 5 or 6 offers and you keep losing because there are multiple offers at prices around the $300,000 price point.
+Well, the answer is don’t point the finger at the loan program because the issue is you can’t get into a contract.
 You need a solar credit for closing costs and in this market while it’s not impossible to get, it’s very difficult.
-The only advantage you have, is to either make a shorter priced offer, release alone contingency sooner, or in a president’s contingency sooner put an expiration on your offer, ask for a gift from family, Built-in a purchase price credit for closing costs.
-It’s not automatically necessarily a function of changing loan programs when the loan program is already in place when in order to get into contract you need to fix one of the other elements.
+The only advantage you have is to either make a shorter priced offer, release alone contingency sooner, or in a president’s contingency sooner put an expiration on your offer, ask for a gift from family, Built-in a purchase price credit for closing costs.
+It’s not automatically necessarily a function of changing loan programs when the loan program is already in place when to get into a contract you need to fix one of the other elements.

-Stay the course it might be difficult, and it might take a while to get into contract but if you keep your nose to the grindstone, it will happen.
+Stay the course it might be difficult, and it might take a while to get into a contract but if you keep your nose to the grindstone, it will happen.
 You just need to have a realistic agent fight aggressively for you.
-They must roll up their sleeves and do what it takes to get you into contract on the house that means selling you to the other side.
+They must roll up their sleeves and do what it takes to get you into contract on the house which means selling you to the other side.
 If the real estate agent you’re working with not doing that, well it might be time to change real estate agents depending on how you feel and how they’re working for you or not.
-It also might mean you having to bite the bullet so to speak and offer a little bit more on the house in order to get into contract to beat out the other offers.
+It also might mean you having to bite the bullet so to speak and offer a little bit more on the house to get into a contract to beat out the other offers.
 You must make an offer automatically higher to offset the solar credit for closing costs.
-Or you bite the bullet again and go to mom, dad, your brother, your sister or any family member, swallow your pride and ask for the credit and/or the gift moneys for the closing costs.
+Or you bite the bullet again and go to mom, dad, your brother, your sister, or any family member, swallow your pride and ask for the credit and/or the gift money for the closing costs.
 This way gives you a fighting competitive chance.
-What it boils down to is you have to make a concession by swallowing your pride and asking for help from family for example for the additional money for the closing costs.
-Borrowing that money for example, or being willing to take a slightly higher mortgage payment on a higher priced house in order to generate an offset for the credit for closing costs which the seller contributes or you need a real estate agent that’s willing to be aggressive on your behalf and fight for you to make it happen.
+What it boils down to is you must concede by swallowing your pride and asking for help from family for example for the additional money for the closing costs.
+Borrowing that money for example or being willing to take a slightly higher mortgage payment on a higher-priced house to generate an offset for the credit for closing costs which the seller contributes, or you need a real estate agent that’s willing to be aggressive on your behalf and fight for you to make it happen.

 Looking to get a mortgage?
 Start with a no-cost loan quote today!